-As was evident in the examples of the previous section, one strategy for constructing an ordered coloring of a graph is to attempt to find a separator, that is, a set of vertices whose removal disconnects the graph.
-The vertices of this set are all assigned distinct colors that will be the maximum colors used in the graph.
+As was evident in the previous section, one strategy for constructing an ordered coloring of a graph is to attempt to find a separator, that is, a set of vertices whose removal disconnects the graph.
+The vertices of the separator are all assigned distinct colors that will be the maximum colors used in the graph coloring.
 This way, we can recursively construct a coloring for the connected components that remain after the removal of the separator, such that the same colors are used in each connected component, because paths in the original graph with endvertices in different connected components have a unique maximum color in some vertex of the separator.
-The problem is then, to find a separator that has few vertices and divides the graph into connected components of as low ordered chromatic number as possible.
+The problem is, then, to find a separator that has few vertices and the maximum ordered chromatic number over all connected components that remain after removal of the separator is as low as possible.

 In the proofs we give below, we partition the graphs with the help of separators.
 All results are in the order of m, so without further mention we do not include terms logarithmic on m.
 These terms might be introduced by constant additive terms in a recursive bound.
 We are also omitting, in most cases, floors and ceilings, because we are interested in asymptotic behavior.
-In that sense, a result like, for example, $\chi_0(G_m) \le 2.67m$ should be read as an asymptotic upper bound of $2.67m \pm o(m)$.
+In that sense, a result like, for example, $\chi_0(G_m) \leq 2.67m$ should be read as an asymptotic upper bound of $2.67m \pm o(m)$ .

-In order to find improved upper bounds we need to find more intricate separators than those of the last example of the previous section.
+In order to find improved upper bounds we need to find more intricate separators than those of the example of the previous section.
 The idea is to use separators along diagonals in a standard drawing of the grid.
 We will also need to find efficient colorings of some subgraphs that are left after we remove diagonal-like separators.
-That is the reason why we first present efficient colorings for the rhombus and the two triangle subgraphs of the grid.
+This is the reason why we first present efficient colorings for the rhombus and the two triangle subgraphs of the grid.